+The evening I handed over command at Devlali, I flew to Toronto from Mumbai.
 Having joined our Regiment with four boxes, I left the Regiment after a very fulfilling command tenure with two boxes, leaving behind my desktop computer which had dutifully served me for seven years.

 Congratulations to the author for a well written book with the aim of motivating our youth – an aspect that very few military leaders have attempted.
 The journey of life of a young lad from Charangpat (Lake of the Dragonflies)- a remote hamlet in Manipur – ‘the Switzerland of India’, to becoming a General in the Indian Army and on hanging his uniform.
 His choice to return to his roots to serve the society instead of enjoying a well-earned retirement at any place of his choosing, is well etched.
 He was, in his own words, was a child who was physically weak, shy, scared of heights and the darkness.